 Aldi pays well and provides excellent benefits, though working for Aldi is not easy.
 Given the limited staff in stores, most team members are on their feet running cash registers or stocking shelves most of the day.

 Therefore, in my experience recruiting for Aldi, they typically look for individuals with experience at other big-box retail stores such as Walmart, Target, Home Depot, and Lowes.
-Hiring managers usually look for evidence that you are willing to work hard all day long.
+Hiring managers usually seek evidence that you are willing to work hard all day.
 The job can be physically demanding compared even to other big-box retail locations.

 High school education is appropriate for most Aldi positions located in stores.
-A college degree is required for district manager positions and other more senior positions in their corporate office.
-Aldi drug tests for all positions, so you’ll need to be prepared to pass a drug test before getting hired.
+A college degree is required for district manager positions and other senior positions in their corporate office.
+Aldi drug tests for all positions, so you must be prepared to pass a drug test before getting hired.
 See this frequently asked questions (FAQ) information on the Aldi careers website that provides additional details on how to get started in the interview process.